sebhildebrandt/koa-micro-ts/docs/LOGGER.md

 By specifying a `logFileMaxSize` option, you can enable log file rotation.
 Define the max size in bytes OR with suffix k, m, g for kB, MB, GB.

-The `logFileMaxHistory`option specifies the maximum numer of files for the log rotation.
+The `logFileMaxHistory` option specifies the maximum number of files for the log rotation.
 Setting `logFileZipHistory` to true will enable file compression for the log file history.